mehmetozkn/mehmetozkn/README.md

 # Hi there!
 I'm Mehmet Özkan 👋

 ### 📱 Full-Stack iOS Software Engineer
 I specialize in building end-to-end mobile ecosystems.
 My focus lies in creating seamless **SwiftUI** and **UIKit** experiences backed by robust, scalable **Backend** architectures.
-I am deeply interested in system design and distributed systems..
+I am also interested in System Design, Site Reliability Engineering (SRE), and distributed systems, and I actively research and learn about these areas.

 ---